-Rhode Island Housing will oversee the continued compliance of multifamily properties that participate in the Section 811 Program, including compliance with existing or new funding requirements added by Section 811.
-Compliance reviews will occur annually and may be conducted on-site or remotely through a desk review.
-If a property is under an existing monitoring schedule for another Rhode Island Housing program, these reviews may be done in conjunction with those compliance reviews.
+RIHousing asset management staff will oversee the continued compliance of multifamily properties that participate in the Section 811 Program, including compliance with existing or new funding requirements added by Section 811.
+Compliance reviews will occur at least every three years or more frequently as needed and may be conducted on-site or remotely through a desk review.
+If a property is under an existing monitoring schedule for another RIHousing program, these reviews may be done in conjunction with those compliance reviews.
 Advanced written notice of on-site reviews will be provided prior to a visit.

-One year after the RAC execution, Rhode Island Housing will conduct a monitoring site visit with the Owner/Agent.
-The monitoring review will consist of an Staff interviews, an assessment of Tenant Files, and a physical inspection.
-Thereafter, the reviews will be conducted annually at each participating development.
+After the RAC execution, RIHousing asset management staff will conduct a monitoring site visit with the Owner/Agent.
+The monitoring review will consist of an RIHousing asset management staff interviews, an assessment of Tenant Files, review of management documents, and a physical inspection.